sestevao/podcastrnext/README.md

 - [x] List the last two releases
 - [x] Create a player to play the podcast
 - [x] Create a content page for each podcast
-- [x] Play podcast.
+- [x] Play podcast
-- [x] When one podcast ends, another begins right away.
+- [x] When one podcast ends, another begins right away
-- [x] Select only one podcast to listen to.
+- [x] Select only one podcast to listen to
-- [x] Option to go to the next podcast.
+- [x] Option to go to the next podcast
-- [x] Option to go to the previous podcast.
+- [x] Option to go to the previous podcast
-- [x] Loop option.
+- [x] Loop option
-- [x] Option to shuffle.
+- [x] Option to shuffle

 ## 🚀 Requirements